 Stone Island / C.P.
 Company

-Surely one of the most under-celebrated figures in contemporary menswear design, Osti’s creative process is truly unparalleled, and his approach to fabric has been described as less tailoring than “creating a recipe”.
-Unique textile blends, pioneering experimentations in production and truly left-field thinking has seen Stone Island and C.P.
-Company produce some of the most fascinating clothing ever seen, including jackets that change color according to the temperature, “self-healing” fabrics and cotton fabric bonded to stainless steel.
+Surely one of the most under-celebrated figures in contemporary menswear design, Osti’s creative process is truly unparalleled, and his approach to fabric has been described as less tailoring than “creating a recipe.”
+Unique textile blends, pioneering experimentations in production, and truly left-field thinking has seen Stone Island and C.P.
+Company produce some of the most fascinating clothing ever seen, including jackets that change color according to the temperature, “self-healing” fabrics, and cotton fabric bonded to stainless steel.

-Far from a fashion label, Vibram (pronounced “Vee-bram”) is a manufacturer of rubber; more specifically highly-durable rubber for use in high-intensity performance footwear such as mountaineering and work boots.
+Far from a fashion label, Vibram (pronounced “Vee-bram”) is a manufacturer of rubber.
+More specifically, highly durable rubber for use in high-intensity performance footwear such as mountaineering and work boots.

 Vitale Bramani founded his company in 1935 after the deaths of six friends out climbing, and he’s credited as creating the first rubber “lug” sole, and there’s a certain level of gravitas that comes with being the very first.
 Much like Loro Piana with wool, a Vibram logo on your sole is a mark of quality.
 The brand is regularly used by a number of high-end brands, most notably, Hiroki Nakamura’s visvim.

-Founded in Milan in 2007 by Daniel Beckerman, Retrosuperfuture’s colorful acetate sunglasses have become increasingly popular over the years.
-Originally focusing on classic and clean silhouettes, Retrosuperfuture started including more colorful and cutting-edge shapes over time.
+Founded in Milan in 2007 by Daniel Beckerman, RETROSUPERFUTURE’s colorful acetate sunglasses have become increasingly popular over the years.
+Originally focusing on classic and clean silhouettes, RETROSUPERFUTURE started including more colorful and cutting-edge shapes over time.
 Silhouettes such as the Flat Top, Ciccio, América, and more feminine models the Lucia and Drew have become staples of each collection.

 “All the companies that were in the market were developing boring eyewear,” says Beckerman.
 “I kept looking at all the experimental independent clothing brands and wondered why no one had yet dared to develop a quirky, bold line of eyewear.
-I wanted to design sunglasses that all my friends would love to wear: fresh, hip and stylish, without necessarily compromising the quality.”
+I wanted to design sunglasses that all my friends would love to wear: fresh, hip, and stylish, without necessarily compromising the quality.”

 United Standard was founded in 2015, producing menswear with strong graphics and highly technical materials.
 Differing from its competitors, United Standard’s website looks like something straight from the ’90s, with purposely misplaced graphics and images that make the webpage look like a Geocities website.
 Adding to the lo-fi vibe, despite the brand being available at a few select online retailers, United Standard’s webstore is just an authenticated eBay store.

-The Italian brand’s SS18 collection is loaded with technical details and practical sportswear, with some tops sporting QR code prints on the front and motorsport-inspired details on the sleeves.
+The Italian brand’s SS18 collection was loaded with technical details and practical sportswear, with some tops sporting QR code prints on the front and motorsport-inspired details on the sleeves.
 United Standard founder Giorgio Di Salvo is a car lover and has even directed a short movie, The Malware, to represent the brand’s mood and inspirations — cars, mystery, and futurism.